 Credit risk management across the Bank is split into three distinct portfolios, which are aligned to customer profiles.
-These portfolios are retail, business and corporate:
+These portfolios are Retail, Commercial and Corporate:

-- Retail credit is offered by FNB to individuals. - Business (SME & Commercial) credit focuses on relationship banking offered by FNB to companies; and - Corporate credit is offered through the RMB Division to large corporates.
+- Retail credit is offered by FNB to individuals. - Commercial (incl.
+SME) credit focuses on relationship banking offered by FNB to companies; and - Corporate credit is offered through the RMB Division to large corporates.